jeffryjdelarosa/documentation-user/inventory/routes/concepts/pull_push_rules.rst

   extra goods that need to be stored, thus reducing inventory levels and the cost of carrying and storing.
-However, one major disadvantage to the pull system is that it is highly possible to run into ordering dilemmas, such as a supplier not being able to get a shipment out on time.
+However, one major disadvantage to the pull system is that it is highly possible to run into ordering issues, such as having a supplier unable to get a shipment out on time.
 This leaves the company unable to fulfill the order and contributes to customer dissatisfaction.